Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

   - [ ] Stylize the dynamic shopping cart element
 - [ ] Optional improvements
   - [ ] Test on the own system through mongoimport with new admin credentials
+  - [ ] Double-check whether bson is indeed the version included from pymongo
   - [ ] Sorted category index
   - [ ] Correct pagination redirects
   - [ ] Error pages